salogranada/Robotics-Test-Integration-Engineer/docs/homework.md

 <!-- ---------------------------------------------------------------------- -->
 ## **EXTRA-HOMEWORK**

-For extra homework we recommend you create a new branch from the developed one when you finish the basic points of the homework, you can name this new branch as *feature/extra_homework*, don't forget to push it before the time that it was given.
+For extra homework you should create a new branch from the developed one when you finish the basic points of the homework, you can name this new branch as *feature/extra_homework*, don't forget to push it before the time that it was given.

 1. **[+5%/5.0]**: Modify the docker file to source ROS2 and have autocompleted commands like ```ros2 topic list```.
 2. **[+10%/5.0]:** Make that Kiwibot track2.wav don't get distorted.
 Use: `ros2 topic pub -1 /device/speaker/command std_msgs/Int8 "data: 2"`